The Desert Dialogues: Schindler, Neutra, Frey in the Coachella Valley

 Albert Frey is so widely beloved by scholars as well as citizens of Palm Springs that it would be hubris to present something portending to be original.
 This, then, is a more personal recasting of what we know of Frey’s own response to the desert, yet again profoundly different than either Schindler’s or Neutra’s.
 I will concentrate on one major, if obvious, change as well as how his genius was reflected in his little-known primer, In Search of a Living Architecture, 1939.

-When I learned that Albert’s coworker in Le Corbusier’s atelier included early Modernist greats such as José Luis Sert, Charlotte Perriand, and Kunio Maekawa, and that Frey worked on the remarkable Centrosoyuz in Moscow (that two years before I had walked miles through depressing Soviet blocks to see) and the Villa Savoye, and yet with all that somehow landed in Palm Springs, I was incredulous—like many others before me, I know.[19]
-I was then in graduate school and formulating my M.Arch. thesis, four housing units employing prefabricated steel components manufactured by a company serving agricultural applications.
-Somehow Albert agreed to be an informal advisor.
-I wound up with a fine scheme, beautiful models, and the opportunity to write about him.
+When I learned that Albert’s coworker in Le Corbusier’s atelier included early Modernist greats such as José Luis Sert, Charlotte Perriand, and Kunio Maekawa,[16] and that Frey worked on the Centrosoyuz in Moscow (that I had visited years before, walking miles through depressing Soviet buildiings) and yet somehow landed in Palm Springs, I was incredulous—like many others before me, I know.
+I was then in graduate school, and formulating my M.Arch. thesis, four housing units employing prefabricated steel components manufactured by a company serving agricultural applications.
+Somehow Albert agreed to be an informal advisor; I wound up with a fine scheme, beautiful models, and the opportunity to write about him.

-I first met Albert first in 1990, in Frey II, a sanctuary far removed from any drama erupting below.
-He aligned his home with the city’s grid and with the City Hall he had designed in 1952.
+I first met Albert first in 1990, in Frey II, high above the city, quite separate from any drama below.
+He aligned his “house” (the word is so laden with stereotypes and seems wrong here) with the city’s grid and with the City Hall he had designed in 1952.
 My first question was, “Why here?”
 The tall man with the pale yellow short-sleeved shirt looked down at me with a courtly, patient expression.
 “Why, because architecture is about light and shadow, and the desert is all about light and shadow,” he exclaimed, as though surprised that an architecture student should ask such a question.
 “Switzerland was boring,” he added encouragingly.
 I asked him about the blue corrugated ceiling: “Why, It’s because of the Renaissance.
-You see all these blue ceilings in the Renaissance, their white clouds, the angels … I did not want the bright aluminum, which could be disturbing.”[23]
+You see all these blue ceilings in the Renaissance, their white clouds, the angels … I did not want the bright aluminum, which could be disturbing.”[19]

 I was taken aback.
 In two sentences he shattered my naivete about what a stern canonical Modernist should be or should love.

 He pickled the Philippine mahogany woodwork white with a Cabot stain (the Boston manufacturer the Greene brothers used for their Craftsman masterpieces decades earlier) because of his concern for the eye’s physical comfort.
-“The iris should not be shocked when it moves from the bright desert sun to the interior of the house.”[24]
+“The iris should not be shocked when it moves from the bright desert sun to the interior of the house.”[20]
 He loved yellow and blue, I learned, and many other colors as well, such as a sage green … all colors of the desert flowers.
 The copper brown of the slanted Cor-ten roof exactly matches the dark “desert burn” of the rocks lying on the mountainside.
 Even Frey’s wardrobe “demonstrated a sensual notion of esthetic frugality.
-He wore shirts, trousers, and socks in a strictly limited palette of white, powder blue, salmon, pale yellow, and beige.”[25]
-(Frey was always a bit of a clothes horse.
-In vintage pictures of him in Europe and in New York, he wore outfits more likely seen on golf courses in the 1920s and ‘30s: plus fours (baggy knickers), long Argyle socks, and an oversize baseball cap, jauntily angled for effect.
+He wore shirts, trousers, and socks in a strictly limited palette of white, powder blue, salmon, pale yellow, and beige.”[21]
+(Frey had always been a bit of a clothes horse.
+In his ‘20s he wore outfits more likely seen on golf courses: plus fours (baggy knickers), long Argyle socks, and an oversize baseball cap, often angled jauntily.

 Bel Vista was constructed to be affordable for World War II workers.
 The flat-roofed, 1,120-square-foot modest structures sit firmly on the ground, built with standard wood framing and stucco.
 Asymmetric overhangs shelter shallow recessed and projecting portions of these essentially square houses in this regard very much like Schindler’s square Popenoe Cabin with its wandering overhangs and porches.
 Bel Vista’s interiors are telling: a hallway wrapping the central mechanical and storage core allows ready access to any part of the house.
 In this small house, seven doors provide access to the outdoors.
-That’s a lot of doors!, an extraordinary luxury for “basic” dwellings.
-It’s a choice that speaks to Albert’s belief that everyone needed to be connected to nature and each person should be able to determine their own path of travel.
-Outside, in one home sections of the original corrugated fencing, sage green, remain.
-This familiar Frey trademark is perhaps the only obvious link to him … unless one knows about his love of contrast in shapes: one door leads to the outdoor laundry line, hidden from view by a semi-circular wall of basket-weave brick, a curve made more vibrant in the midst of right angles.[26]
+That’s a lot, an extraordinary luxury for “basic” houses.
+It’s a choice that speaks to Albert’s belief that everyone needed to be connected to nature and to determine their own path of travel.
+Outside, in one home sections of the original corrugated fencing, sage green, still remain.
+This familiar Frey trademark is perhaps the only obvious link to him[22] unless one knows about his love of contrast in shapes: one door leads to the outdoor laundry line, hidden from view by a semi-circular wall of basket-weave brick, a curve alive amidst all the hard right angles.

 Frey designed that theory of contrasts into the hardscape and second storey of Frey I, which started out as a 320-square-foot house in 1941 and enlarged in 1947 and 1957.
 The swimming pool was lassoed by a sweeping, curvilinear screen wall of corrugated metal and fiberglass sheathing in overlapping panels of red and yellow, resulting in a patchwork quilt of color red and yellow.

 But curves had other functions apart from aesthetically animating a project.
-As Frey explained,
+As he explained,

 “Because of the contour of the curve, the wall is self-supporting.
 That was a wonderful thing.
 I have a few struts, three-quarter inch pipes, but that’s all.
 So I get a wall that’s less than a sixteenth of an inch thick and it supports itself!
 That’s what I’m after, you see, to preserve material, to use the least possible amount.
 There should always be economy in cost … Economy is always important because if people can’t afford it, it’s not a solution.[23]

-Frey celebrated such contrasts in his little primer, In Search of a Living Architecture.
-After he briefly introduces five concerns: The Evolution of Architectural Form, Shape, Space, Composition, and Form in Nature, what follows illuminates those concerns.
-Each two-page spread thereafter is a short lesson in architecture.
-On the left is a photograph, anything from a natural feature to a group of water tanks, to Mont St. Michel, to a pueblo, to even a dirigible and a cantilevered diving board.
-Each right-hand page shows a response to those patterns, rhythms, materials, and forms that acquits a human need in new ways with new materials.
-These responses range from Giuseppe Terragni’s brilliant Casa del Fascio, Como, Italy, 1936, to Neutra’s VDL Research House, Los Angeles, 1932.
-What captured my attention, however, is a third, quite small, figure on the spread: Frey’s distillation of the parti into a simple diagram that bridges the ideas behind the two images.
-He discusses the psychological and emotional implications of those forms and contrasts of open and closed, curved and straight, tall and short, old and new.
+Frey celebrated contrasts in his primer, In Search of a Living Architecture.
+Each two-page spread is a short lesson in architecture.
+On the left is a photograph, anything from a natural feature or a brute industrial construction or a scattered collection of huge water tanks against the backdrop of a mountain range, to Mont St. Michel; to a pueblo, to even a dirigible and a cantilevered diving board.
+On the opposite page, is a Modern response to those patterns, rhythms, materials, and forms that acquits a human in new ways and exploits new materials.
+His examples range from Giuseppe Terragni’s brilliant Casa del Fascio, Como, Italy, 1936 to Neutra’s VDL Research House, Los Angeles, 1932.
+What captured my attention, however, is a third, quite small, figure on the spread: Frey’s distillation of the parti into a simple diagram that bridges the two images.
+He discusses the psychological and emotional implications of forms, open and closed, curved and straight, tall and short, old and new.
 The book invites, never coerces, an understanding of the promise of Modernism.

 Influence

-I expect that Schindler visited Taliesin West (Taliesin III), Scottsdale, 1937, with its low rock-and-cement walls, angles, and its intense response to the desert landscape, qualities not dissimilar to Schindler’s intimate response to the desert seen in the Toole House.
+One might expect that Schindler would have visited Taliesin West (Taliesin III), Scottsdale, 1937, with its low rock walls, angles, and its intense relationship with the desert landscape, qualities not dissimilar to Schindler’s intimate response to the desert in the Toole House.
 Architect, engineer, and inventor Walter S. White (1917 – 2002) worked for Schindler for 18 months, 1937-38, and for Clark and Frey between 1947 and ‘48, both offices where curiosity and experimentation were the default setting.
 White’s roofs, hyperparabolic (spectacularly exuberant at the Willcockson House, Indio, 1959); or voluptuously curved (as seen at the now restored Miles Bates House, 1953) precede Frey’s Tramway Station, 1964.
 Frey’s center pivoting windows for Frey I, 1935, might have inspired White’s own center-pivoting “Solar Heat Exchanger Window Wall,” patented in 1975.
-William Krisel (1924 – 2017), another of the City’s famous sons, acknowledged Le Corbusier’s 1930 unbuilt scheme for a Chilean heiress as Krisel’s inspiration for his own butterfly roof, the shape that Krisel made famous in his fab tract we know and love today as Twin Palms.[30]
-For his beach front development, the 12-unit El Pueblo Ribera, La Jolla, 1923, Schindler took one standard unit and rotated and flipped it so that each unit enjoys a unique, and private, relationship to views and to gardens, just as Frey did at Bel Vista in 1946 and Krisel did at Twin Palms a decade later.
+William Krisel (1924 – 2017), another of the City’s famous sons, acknowledged Le Corbusier’s 1930 unbuilt scheme for a Chilean heiress as Krisel’s inspiration for his own butterfly roof, the shape that Krisel made famous in his fab tract we know and love today as Twin Palms.[26]
+In his beach front development, the 12-unit El Pueblo Ribera, La Jolla, 1923, Schindler took one standard unit and rotated and flipped it so that each unit enjoys a unique, and private, relationship to views and to gardens, just as Frey did at Bel Vista in 1946 and Krisel did at Twin Palms a decade later.
 Arriving to visit Neutra (without his portfolio) after graduating from the University of Minnesota and landing a job that afternoon, Don Wexler, Palm Spring’s king of residential steel, worked for Neutra in 1951 before departing for Palm Springs in 1952.
 He would have known about, and doubtless visited and admired, Neutra’s steel-framed Lovell Health House.
-Neutra, in turn, worked on commercial steel-framed skyscrapers in Chicago, an experience that girded him with the courage to build the Lovell Health House, a white ship floating above a canyon, barely tethered to a hill.
+Neutra, in turn, worked on commercial steel-framed skyscrapers in Chicago, providing some degree of confidence when electing to build the outrageous Lovell Health House.)

 And so it goes.
 Schindler, Neutra, and Frey, encountered the desert.
-They brought their ideas and their tools to the uncompromising desert.
-Each responded on his own terms.
-We celebrate each on its own terms as well.
+Each responded on their own terms, and thus we celebrate each on its own terms.

 [1] Marco De Michelis, “Rudolf M. Schindler: The Invention of an American Tradition”, Canadian Centre for Architecture website, http://www2.cca.qc.ca/pages/Niveau3.asp?page=mellon_demichelis&lang=fra.
 De Michelis quotes Schindler’s article “‘Care of the Body’: Shelter or Playground”, Los Angeles Times, 2 May 1926.
 Reprinted in August Sarnitz, R.M.
 Schindler Architect (New York: Rizzoli, 1988), 46-47.

-[5] The author wishes to acknowledge and thank scholar Luke Leuschner, who was exceptionally generous in sharing his research with me.
-His own forthcoming book explores Schindler’s work in the Coachella Valley.
+[2] The author wishes to acknowledge and thank scholar Luke Leuschner, who was exceptionally generous in sharing his research with me.
+His own forthcoming book will thoroughly explore Schindler’s work in the Coachella Valley.

 [3] Paul Popenoe (1888 – 1979) was initially a respected agricultural expert who cultivated exotic date species and added to the family’s business founded by his father, Frederick Popenoe, a pioneer of the avocado industry.
 Paul Popenoe became known in later decades as a eugenicist intent on the segregation of “waste humanity.”
 Still later, he became nationally famous as a marriage counselor, establishing the iconic “Can This Marriage Be Saved?” column in the Ladies Home Journal, launched in 1953 and continuing well into the 2000s.
 The “absolutely essential” limit of $2,000 is part of a May 5, 1922, letter from Popenoe to Schindler, R.M.
 Schindler Papers, op. cit.